 Special Events During Winter in Boone (Blowing Rock and More!)

 Before we get to the outdoor fun that awaits, we think you should know about these special events.

 - Tweetsie Christmas: This is an annual tradition for many train-loving tots!
-Tweetsie Railroad is decorated with twinkling lights, and Santa is even on sight for meet and greets!
+Tweetsie Railroad is decorated with twinkling lights, and Santa is even on-site for meet-and-greets!
 Advance tickets are required, and they go fast!
+Find more details here.

 - SugarFest: Celebrate the beginning of ski season during this December event.
-Your favorite brands will be onsite for demos, live music, and even fireworks!
+Your favorite winter sports brands will be onsite for demos, live music, and even fireworks!

 - New Year’s Eve: You can ring in the New Year at the Horton Hotel in Boone, at Sugar Mountain Ski Resort, and at Appalachian Ski Mountain.

-- New Year’s Day: Start the new year with a special visit to Grandfather Mountain.
-Limited to 100 people, this special event allows visitors a rare chance to visit the park outside of operating hours.
-Admission includes complimentary coffee and bear claws.
+- New Year’s Day: Instead of staying up all night, start the new year by waking up early with a special visit to Grandfather Mountain.
+Limited to 100 people, a special New Year’s Day Sunrise event allows visitors a rare chance to visit the park outside of operating hours.

 - Winterfest: This is one of the most exciting winter events in the High Country!
 Held annually at the end of January in Blowing Rock, attendees can expect four days of festival fun, including a Polar Plunge at Chetola Resort, Ice Sculpture Carving, and events at local area businesses.

 These events usually kick off each winter in Boone and its surroundings.
 With an ever-evolving world, cancellations and date changes are a possibility.